Nav33d/craft-activitylog/readme.md

 - **Logs store limit** How many days of logs should be kept?
 Any logs older than the given days will be removed once Prune button in the logs section is clicked or using provided prune console command.

 ## Logs
 Once the plugin is installed and enabled it will start recording user's activity based on the settings.
-Once there are logs records you can view them in Logs section as well as filter and sort them.
+Once there are events recorded you can view them in Logs section as well as filter and sort them.

 ![Screenshot](resources/screenshots/activitylog-logs.png)

 ![Screenshot](resources/screenshots/activitylog-view-log.png)

 ### Filters
 Following filters are provided:

 ![Screenshot](resources/screenshots/activitylog-filters.png)